subtlepseudonym/subtlepseudonym.github.io/content/articles/ha-keg-sensors/index.md

 - something to write software on

 ## Getting ready
 The first thing to do is ensure that all our components function and give _reasonably_ accurate results.
-The DHTs ostensibly require calibration, but I've found them to be accurate enough right out of the packaging.
+The DHTs (for sensing temperature and humidity) ostensibly require calibration, but I've found them to be accurate enough right out of the packaging.
 As for the flow meters, we just need to make sure that they work; they'll require calibration each time you run a different liquid through them.

 > Setting up the raspberry pi is outside the scope of this article.
 If you'd like a walkthrough of that process, the first part of [this article](https://subtlepseudonym.com/articles/k8s-on-pi/) includes one.

 ### DHTs
-The simplest to set up are the temperature / humidity sensors: connect the sensors the any available GPIO pins and run some test code to get a few measurements out of them.
+The simplest to set up are the temperature / humidity sensors: connect the sensors to any available GPIO pins and run some test code to get a few measurements out of them.

-The repo linked above contains some code for testing the sensors, but you'll need a golang build environment in order to compile it.
+The repo linked above contains some code for testing the sensors.
+You'll need a golang and docker build environment in order to compile it.
 ```bash
 git clone https://github.com/subtlepseudonym/kegerator.git && cd kegerator
 make build